Advertiser Disclosure

 Both of these cards offer incredible benefits and travel protections, along with a flexible rewards program that provides fantastic value and earning potential for almost everyone.

-The Chase Sapphire Reserve card is ideal for the frequent traveler who will take full advantage of all the travel credits (remember, Uber counts as travel, too!), numerous statement credits for select purchases, enhanced travel benefits, and protections.
+In contrast, the Chase Sapphire Reserve card is ideal for frequent travelers who will take full advantage of all the travel credits, numerous statement credits for certain purchases, and enhanced travel benefits and protections.

 The bottom line is that the Chase Sapphire Preferred card is a great place to start.
-If you could benefit from elevated earnings and the extra perks that would make your travel better, you may find better value with the Chase Sapphire Reserve card.
+But if you want better earnings and the extra perks that can improve your lifestyle and travel experience, you may find better value with the Chase Sapphire Reserve card.

 Frequently Asked Questions